One noticeable feature of inconspicuous ladybirds is site fidelity.

 Heath Fritillary Rare but can be abundant in a small area

-In 2020 I started exploring an area of dry sparse grassland at Fishers Green, Lee Valley, Essex and found large numbers of 16-spot Ladybirds and a few Pointed-keeled ladybirds, as well as other interesting insects.
+In 2020 I started exploring an area of dry sparse grassland at Fishers Green, Lee Valley, Essex and found large numbers of 16-spot Ladybirds and a few Meadow Ladybirds, as well as other interesting insects.
 This area has a fine sandy soil, different to the clay in a lot of my recording area.

 Whilst searching the area with Mark Hows, Mark found a Red-rumped Ladybird in a small damp flush on the edge of the site.
 Due to drought conditions this patch had nearly dried out but the vegetation was clearly different.